shwetan-zagade/shwetan-zagade/README.md

 ### Hi there, I'm Shwetan 👋

 - 💻 I’m currently working on hacking your account.
-Haha, jk! ;)
+Haha, just kidding! ;)
 - 🤝🏻 I'm an early IT professional with a bit of experience in  Quality Assurance & Risk Technology.
 - 📚 I’m currently(always) learning about Cyber/Information Security.
 Yes!
 Those are two different things.
 - 🙋🏻‍♂️ I’m looking for help/advices on Penetration Testing, Blue team and in general, cybersec projects.